 Personal injury lawsuits tend to take more time to resolve than an insurance claim.
 However, the benefits of patience can be rewarded.
 You may be able to recover a more meaningful financial payout by turning o the courts for help.

-While you can file and navigate a lawsuit on your own, it’s always best to turn to a personal injury lawyer for help.
+While you can file and navigate a personal injury lawsuit on your own, it’s always best to turn to a personal injury lawyer for help.
 Lawsuits can be complicated, time-consuming, and stressful.
 Hiring an attorney will put you in the best possible situation to maximize your financial award.
 Your attorney will know how to investigate your case, determine liability, and negotiate the best settlement.
 If insurance companies or defendants aren’t cooperative, an attorney can litigate your case before a jury.

 Video Footage Can Be Used to Establish Fault